badeend/Result/README.md

 While there are many similar packages available, this one is designed to address specific needs that others did not fully meet:

 - **No opinion on what is allowed to be an error.** The error type (`TError`) is parameterized without constraints.
 - **Focus on simplicity.** This package is designed to provide just what's needed without introducing an extensive Functional Programming framework.
-It's about enhancing your existing C# code without overwhelming it with additional concepts.
+Users should be able to sprinkle on Results in existing codebases without overwhelming it with additional FP concepts.
-- **For C# developers.** The goal is to make it feel "native" to the language, designed with C# conventions in mind, and avoiding a paradigm shift in how C# code is written.
+- **For C# developers.** The goal is to make it feel as "native" to the language as possible, using .NET naming & design conventions, and avoiding a paradigm shift in how C# code ought to be written.

 ---